dewinterjack/journey/toolbox/javascript/node/project-1-~-scriptool.md

 I'm sure as I start building it I'll come up with a ton of ideas but for now I'm going to stick with that.

 This app is of the _singleton_ structure I believe.
 One class dictating the program.
+The require provides the single stream.